nilsvogt/nivo.node-webkit.memkeep/README.md

 ## Installation

-`npm install`
+1. `npm install`

-download the latest [nwjs](https://nwjs.io/) sdk
+2. download the latest [nwjs](https://nwjs.io/) sdk

 ## Creating a service-account

-You must create a service-account to share your spreadsheets with so this app will be capable of reading your the spreadsheets while they are still not public to the web.
+You must create a service-account to share your spreadsheets with so this app will be capable of reading your spreadsheets while they are still not public to the web.

 Once you have successfully created a [service account](https://www.google.de/search?q=google+create+service+account) you can download a json file (creds.json) containing the credentials for that service account.
 Once you placed a copy into the app folder you are ready to build and run the application.

 ## Build and Run

-Hit the run.bat or run.sh to build a debug version
+Hit the `run.bat` or `run.sh` to build a debug version

 ## Notes